• nft

 To be fair, I note that the decrease in royalty income is associated not only with the decline of the NFT market, but also with the arrival of Blur with its optional commissions.

-Game projects conduct successful sales and show impressive trading volumes.
+NFT gaming expansion projects conduct successful sales and show impressive trading volumes.

 Among music festivals looking to integrate blockchain technology, Coachella is the most notable.
 With the release of Coachella collectible NFTs, AEG Worldwide has introduced a new example of using NFTs as memorabilia and lifetime passes.

-While the Coachella collection (which was born out of a partnership with FTX) died for obvious reasons, the project opened the door to other initiatives such as Afterparty from Las Vegas and the Swedish music festival Way Out West.
+While the Coachella collection (which was born out of a partnership with FTX) died for obvious reasons, the project opened the door to other market segment initiatives such as Afterparty from Las Vegas and the Swedish music festival Way Out West.

 With the release of Afterparty, Soin Holdings Inc. took on a project much like Coachella.
 Aiming to shake up the standard music festival model, Soin offered 1,500 NFTs that served as a pass to the two-day Afterparty festival.